devensm267/Study-School--Practice-project-/README.md

 2. Have all the files in only one folder.

 3. Open the "File1.html" file.
-The main html file should open in browser,if it does not. follow method 2.
+The main html file should open in browser.

 4. The code will run in your browser.